arkency/posts/posts/2018-12-20-modeling-passing-time-with-events.md

 end
 ```

 That is already a good looking test.
-But wow do we simulate time in a way that the infrastructure doesn't interfere with a domain?
+But how do we simulate time in a way that the infrastructure doesn't interfere with a domain?
 I think you already know where this is going...

 ```ruby
 def two_weeks_before_start_date_reached